Lyydiah/alx-system_engineering-devops/0x00-shell_basics/README.md

 To delete the directory my_first_directory that is in the /tmp directory To change the working directory to the previous one
-To list all contents of current directory, parent working directory and /boot directory
+To list all contents of current directory, parent working directory and /boot directory To print the type of the file named iamafile and it should be within /tmp directory when we run the script